Telescope Array Bursts, Radio Pulses and Axion Quark Nuggets: Introduction

 Our presentation is organized as follows.
-In next section \ref{TA-overview} we overview the TA bursts observations \cite{Abbasi:2017rvx,Okuda_2019} and the basic ideas of the proposal \cite{Zhitnitsky:2020shd} with the resolution of these puzzling bursts in terms of the AQN annihilation events.
-In sections \ref{radio} and \ref{numerics} we argue that the emission of the radio pulse is inevitable consequence of the proposed mechanism, and we estimate its numerical characteristics.
-In sections \ref{sec:Geosynchrotron radiation} and \ref{B-numerics} we estimate the radio pulse due to the Earth's magnetic field.
-Finally, section \ref{conclusion} is our conclusion where we suggest to search for a synchronized radio pulse with TA burst.
+In next Sect. \ref{AQN} we overview the basic ideas of the AQN model, in Sect. \ref{TA-overview} we overview the TA bursts observations \cite{Abbasi:2017rvx,Okuda_2019} and the basic ideas of the proposal \cite{Zhitnitsky:2020shd} with the resolution of these puzzling bursts in terms of the AQN annihilation events.
+In Sect. \ref{radio} and \ref{numerics} we argue that the emission of the radio pulse is inevitable consequence of the proposed mechanism, and we estimate its numerical characteristics.
+In Sect. \ref{sec:Geosynchrotron radiation} and \ref{B-numerics} we estimate the radio pulse due to the Earth's magnetic field.
+In Sect. \ref{mimic} we explain how the conventional radio signals induced by the lightnings could be easily discriminated from the AQN-induced radio pulses.
+Finally, Sect. \ref{conclusion} is our conclusion where we suggest to search for a synchronized radio pulse with TA burst.